Modularity, Code Specialization, and Zero-Cost Abstractions for Program Verification: Background

-\textbf{\haclstar}~\cite{hacl,haclxn} is a cryptographic library written in \fstar, which we use as a baseline to author, evaluate and integrate our proof techniques. \haclstar compiles to C, and offers vectorized versions of many algorithms via C compiler intrinsics, e.g. for targets that support AVX, AVX2 or ARM Neon.
-EverCrypt is a high-level API that multiplexes between \haclstar and Vale-Crypto~\cite{vale-fstar} and supports dynamic selection of algorithms and implementations based on the target CPU's feature set.
-Combined with EverCrypt, \haclstar features 105k lines of F* code for 72k lines of generated C code (this excludes comments and whitespace, and also excludes the Vale assembly DSL).

 \textbf{\fstar} is a state-of-the-art verification-oriented programming language.
-Hailing from the tradition of ML~\cite{ml}, \fstar features dependent types and a user-extensible effect system, which allows reasoning about IO, concurrency, divergence, various flavors of mutability, or any combination thereof.
-For verification, \fstar uses a weakest precondition calculus based on Dijkstra Monads~\cite{mumon,dm4free}, which synthesizes verification conditions that are then discharged to the Z3~\cite{moura2008z3} SMT solver.
-Proofs in \fstar typically are a mixture of manual reasoning (calls to lemmas), semi-automated reasoning (via tactics) and fully automated reasoning (via SMT).
+Hailing from the tradition of ML~\cite{ml}, \fstar features dependent types, refinement types, and a user-extensible effect system~\cite{indexedeffects}, which allows reasoning about IO, concurrency, divergence, various flavors of mutability, or any combination thereof.
+For verification, \fstar uses a weakest precondition calculus based on Dijkstra Monads~\cite{mumon,dm4free}, which synthesizes verification conditions that are then discharged to the Z3 SMT solver~\cite{moura2008z3}.
+Proofs in \fstar typically are a mixture of manual reasoning (calls to lemmas), semi-automated reasoning (via tactics~\cite{fstar-meta}) and fully automated reasoning (via SMT).

-\textbf{\lowstar} is a subset of \fstar that exposes a carefully curated set of features from the C language.
+\textbf{\lowstar} is a subset of \fstar that exposes a carefully curated subset of the C language.
 Using \fstar's effect system, \lowstar models the C stack and heap, and allocations in those regions of the memory. \lowstar also models data-oriented features of C, such as arrays, pointer arithmetic, machine integers with modulo semantics, \li+const+ pointers, and many others via a set of distinguished libraries.
 Programming in \lowstar guarantees spatial safety (no out-of-bounds accesses), temporal safety (no double frees, no use-after free) and a form of side-channel resistance~\cite{hacl,lowstar}.
 All of these guarantees are enforced statically and incur no run-time checks.
+To provide a flavor of programming in \lowstar, we present the \li+swap+ function below.
+We first focus on the various typical \lowstar features of this function signature.